Personal Privacy Tips

 Healthcare check-in (clinics, pharmacies)

-- Before stating info, hand over your PAM card.
+- Before stating information, hand over your PAM-Card.

-- If staff begin to ask audible questions, gesture to the card and say one sentence (see scripts).
+- If staff begin asking audible questions, gesture to the card and use one short sentence from the scripts section.

-- Request a written or discreet way to confirm contact details (keypad, slip, or screen).
+- Request a written or discreet way to confirm contact details, such as a keypad, slip, or screen.

 Services (salons, fitness, repairs)

-- Offer the card as you check in; ask for a keypad or quiet confirmation for phone numbers.
+- Offer the card as you check in and ask for a keypad or quiet confirmation for phone numbers.

-- For businesses that don’t need certain details, you can decline or keep information minimal.
+- For businesses that do not need certain details, you can decline or keep information minimal.

 Eldercare & family appointments